PGreatness/Think-Thank-Thunked/README.md

 Z - TOGGLES the solution animation.
 Cube will solve before your eyes with this mode toggled.

-r - a hint is printed in the top left of window
+r - a hint is printed in the right of window

 y - toggles between 2x2 and 3x3 cube